Suppliers of heritage-inspired tools to England’s finest gardens

 “Claverton Cloches — sturdy modern replicas of those handsome Victorian constructions ...
 They’re beautiful, and they’re useful”

-The Beautiful Garden Hose
+Tales from The Garden

 View all-